RBEGamer/AtomicChess/src/src_buildroot/README.md

 `init.d` offers priorities from `0` to `99` and the name can be a visible name to identifiy the service.
 The goal is to start the script at the end of the startup routine, so the priority of `99` is set.

 A last step is reuqired.
 Its nessessary to make the script executable, which is possible thought the `chmod` command.

 `$ sudo chmod +x ./OVERLAY_FS/etc/init.d/S99atc`, marks the the script as executable.

 After rebuilding the image, the embedded system shouls start the ATC Applications automaticly, with no need for an console login.
+Its also possible to start and stop the script by calling `$ /etc/init.d/S99atc {start|stop}`.

+The log that the applications generated, started with `init.d` can be found in the `/var/log/<FILENAME>.log` folder, where the name matches the `init.d` filename.

+##### LOG ROATION

+Logrotate is a system utility that manages the automatic rotation and compression of log files.
+If log files were not rotated, compressed, and periodically pruned, they could eventually consume all available disk space on a system.
+In this case we dont have much space left on the partition, one options is to simply do not log anything or redirect the logoutput to `/dev/null`.
+Especially for a long term test of the running system, logs are nessessary for debugging.

+Logrotate offers two ways of configuration, the first thought the configuration file located in `/etc/logrotate.conf`.
+At the start of the file, other configuration files are included located in the `/etc/logrotate.d/`

+??
+CONFIG

+The pre configured logrotate configuration for the ATC applications can be found in the overlay fs folder of buildroot `./OVERLAY_FS/etc/logrotate.d/atc`

 #### SSH KNOWN HOSTS